-est. 1928(boys, entering grades 2-9 in Fall 2020)
+est. 1928(boys, entering grades 2-9 in Fall 2023)

 These include poof ball, water games, kickball tournament, amazing race, field days, minute to win it, and counselor basketball games.

 Field Trips & Late Nights - Not Confirmed for Summer 2023

 Campers may choose to attend field trips during camp.
 In 2019, field trips included C.J.
 Barrymore's, Classic Lanes, Gripz Gym, Red Oaks Waterpark, and TreeRunner Adventure Park.
 During Week 4 and Week 7, campers ages 9+ are offered to attend Late Night.
 The evening starts with basketball, soccer, kickball, and a Jimmy John's dinner followed by a field trip to Zap Zone (or the like) and Custard Corner.
 Field Trips and Late Nights are additional fees and are added to the registration portal for purchase the week prior.
 Campers wishing not to participate remain at camp and enjoy normally scheduled activities.